 In 2017, two experimental CAR-T treatments received approval from the U.S. FDA with more in clinical trials:

-CAR-T is a new technology.
-Not only is it expensive to manufacture antigens in a lab and attach them to T cells, it takes a long time and carries a number of different specifications in order for candidates to gain approval for the treatment.
+Because CAR-T is a new technology, it has certain challenges.
+First, it is expensive to manufacture antigens in a lab and attach them to T cells.
+Second, it takes a long time and carries a number of different specifications in order for candidates to gain approval for the treatment.
 So, exactly which candidates can receive therapy?

 Who Is a Good Candidate for CAR-T Cell Therapy?